FredericKaczynski/grape/README.md

 Each slaves will require an SD card with a working operating system.
 Any system can be used and no `graped`-specific modifications must be made on the slaves RPi, although some modifications might have to be made depending on the distribution.

-A image with a working Raspbian Stretch is available here: [slave-rpi.img.zip](https://nofile.io/f/ONfV6xXxqVQ/slave-rpi.img.zip).
-Download this image, unzip it and flash the SD cards using a program like [Etcher](https://etcher.io/) or the unix command `dd`.

-**Note** If the link above is down or if you want to recreate the `.img` file, here are the instructions:
-The following commands will download a Raspbian Stretch installation and build `slave-rpi.img`:
+The following commands will download a Raspbian Stretch installation, install it on a plugged SD card and make some modifications necessary on Raspbian Stretch:

 ```bash
 wget https://downloads.raspberrypi.org/raspbian_lite_latest